wp-plugins/widgetize-pages-light/readme.txt

 Widgetized pages in WordPress are very powerful tool.
 Have you ever wanted to drag and drop a widget in a page content area, but the only widgetized sections of your theme are usually sidebars and footers?

-You can now easily widgetize a page and drop widget in page or post content area.
+You can now easily widgetize a page and drop widget in page or post content area or any template file.
 Adding widgets on pages is a very flexible way to build your own unique page layout.
 This is very easy and fun to do and requires no coding knowledge at all.

 You can use as many widget areas (sidebars) in as many pages/posts as you need.
 Creating sidebars (widget areas) is unlimited.